weaviate/weaviate-io/docs/weaviate/api/index.md

 ## Overview

-This section describes GraphQL commands and RestAPI endpoints which you can use to communicate with Weaviate.
-The available sub-sections are as follows:
+This section includes references for the RESTful and GraphQL APIs.
+The RESTful API end-points can be used to add data and the GraphQL interface to retrieve data.

 ### References - GraphQL
 - [Get{}](./graphql/get.md)